 Note Parade Times

 Many people line up on the parade route for an hour ahead of the parade!
-If they are holding their spots on the parade route, they can’t be in line, so use this to your advantage.
+If they are holding their spots on the parade route, they can’t be in line.
+If find it best to use this to your advantage and ride things then.

 Use the My Disney Experience App